lhenneman/WebsiteHugo/content/authors/munshi/_index_old.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/munshimdrasel
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: files/cv_rasel.pdf

 user_groups:
 - "Grad Students"
 ---

 I like to introduce myself as an Environmental Engineer.
-My research focuses on understanding the air pollution accountability	chain and helping policy makers to make the right decisions so that we can all enjoy a safe and clean environment.
-Feel free to take a look at my resume or contact me.
+My research focuses on understanding air quality interventions and their impact on human health.